Got a cold that won't quit? Try a Virtual Visit

 Help whenever, wherever.

-A Virtual Visit lets you video chat with a board-certified doctor on your mobile device, tablet or computer.1 The doctor can give you a diagnosis — and even write a prescription if needed.2
+A Virtual Visit lets you chat with a board-certified doctor on your mobile device, tablet or computer.1 The doctor can give you a diagnosis — and even write a prescription if needed.2

 There’s no appointment needed.
 And this service is available anytime, day or night.
 With your UnitedHealthcare plan, your cost is $50 or less.3